Thursday, November 21, 2024

-The best laptop for architecture must be GPU-optimized so you can have lagless viewport when drawing.
+The best laptop for architecture must be GPU-optimized to ensure a lagless viewport when drawing.
 This is the most important aspect for speeding up your workflow with ANY BIM & CAD software.

 What software specifically?

-Occasionally you may have to use software like 3DS Max for high quality renders but you’ll be mostly using Revit or Rhino.
+Occasionally, you may have to use software like 3DS Max for high-quality renders, but you’ll primarily be using Revit or Rhino.

 Regardless of software…

-A quick workflow is achieved when you have a:
+A quick workflow is achieved when you have:

 A) CPU w/ at least ~4.5GHz